parflow/parflow/docs/user_manual/source/files.rst

       pfset Patch.top.BCPressure.alltime.0.Value   14.0

 *string* **Patch.\ *patch_name*.BCPressure.\ *interval_name*.FileName**
-no default This key specifies the name of a properly distributed ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
+no default This key specifies the name of a properly distributed ``.pfb`` file that contains boundary data to be read for types PressureFile and FluxFile.
-``.pfb file that contains boundary data to be read for types PressureFile and FluxFile.
 For flux data, the data must be defined over a grid consistent with the pressure field.
 In both cases, only the values needed for the patch will be used.
-The rest of the data is ignored.``
+The rest of the data is ignored.

 .. container:: list